Kevi Rite Jaish: Release

 The official poster for the film was released on 28 April 2012.
 The first trailer was released online on 2 May 2012 and was received positively by the audiences.
 The film was released on 15 June in India.
 The film was initially released in major Gujarat cities, Vadodara, Ahmedabad, Surat as well as some small cities, and also in Mumbai.
 In the first week, the film was released with 34 prints and increased to 60 prints in the second week due to increasing demand.
 After the initial success in Gujarat, the film was planned to be released in USA, UK, Australia, New Zealand and some middle-eastern countries as well, subsequently it was released in USA (at New Jersey and Chicago) on 31 August 2012.

 Marketing

 The premier was held at Cinépolis, Ahmedabad and was attended by the whole cast and crew.
-As part of promoting the movie, special screenings were held along with crew at Rajkot, Vadodara, Surat and Ahmedabad.
+As part of promoting the movie, special screenings were held along with the crew at Rajkot, Vadodara, Surat and Ahmedabad.
 The makers have widely used social media for the promotion of the movie.
 They released a Facebook game as well.